alexraileanu/automation-shenanigans/README.md

 - Updates the DNS configuration on DigitalOcean with the newly created droplet
 - Runs Ansible to install all the things
 - When everything is done, I just navigate to my service's URL and see my app up and running as expected

-At the moment of writing this (01/08/2017) it's still not quite working as I'd want it to so it's still WIP.